top of page

 ARTIST BIO

 Sara Lee was born in Dallas, Texas in 1968.
-She graduated Texas State University (formerly Southwest Texas State University) with a degree in theatrical design and a love for acting.
-After college she moved to the east coast working as a scenic painter for television, film and theater.
-In 1995 she began studies in classical drawing and painting at the Pennsylvania Academy of Fine Arts, where she earned a certificate in painting and printmaking.
-In 2003 she received a fellowship to the Vermont Studio where she developed work on the subject of her father and her heritage.
-Many of the sketches she developed then have become realized works in the last few years.
-Shortly after Vermont, she moved to New York and earned her Masters in Painting from Pratt Institute.
-Sustaining herself through scenic painting and teaching, her work brought her back to Texas in 2008.
-She currently has a full time studio practice along with teaching privately.
+She graduated Texas State University (formerly Southwest Texas State University) with a BFA in theatrical design.
+After college she moved to the east coast, working as a scenic painter for television, film and theater.
+In 1995 she began studies in the classical methods of drawing, painting and printmaking at the Pennsylvania Academy of Fine Arts, where she earned a certificate in painting and printmaking.
+In 2003 she received a fellowship to the Vermont Studio where she developed a body of work around the life of her father.
+The processes and work created during her month long residency with Vermont Studio have been pivotal to the growth of her work over the last 20 years.
+After Vermont, she moved to New York and earned her Masters in Painting from Pratt Institute.
+She moved back to Texas in 2008, sustaining herself through scenic painting and teaching.
+Currently she has a full studio practice and teaches art at Lockhart Montessori School.

-Sara Lee draws inspiration from the representational painters Antonio Lopez Garcia, Bo Bartlett, Andrew Wyeth , the magic realism of Frida Kahlo and the varied works of William Kentridge.
-Her background in theater and film has remained an important influence in her work.
-In 2012 she became a mother and that has imparted a new lens in which she views the world and her work.
+Sara Lee draws inspiration from the representational painters Antonio Lopez Garcia, Bo Bartlett, Edward Hopper, the varied works of William Kentridge and the figurative paintings of Jenny Saville.
+The skills she accumulated in theater and film continue to inform her process and composition.
+Motherhood in 2012, provided a new lens in which she views the world and her work.

 Sara Lee lives and works in Central Texas with her husband Michael and their daughter Marlowe.